saitzjonah/saitzjonah.github.io/_projects/portfolio-project.md

 ### 2. **Choosing the Tools & Stack**

 I wanted a portfolio that was lightweight, customizable, low-maintenance, and free to host.
-I'm not a web developer and have no interest in becoming one, so I was just looking for a stack that would give me full control without unnecessary complexity:
+In short, a stack that would give me full control without unnecessary complexity:

 * **Jekyll** - A static site generator (SSG) that converts Markdown and HTML templates into a fast, fully functional website.
 Its simplicity and version-controlled workflow make it ideal for a portfolio.